Cherreads

 "We know it hurts, but you must accept it," Keith teased, delighting in it.

-"If you feel frustrated your fiancée does not like you," Earl said, voice cold and factual, "then perhaps you now understand how she felt all this time."
+"If you feel frustrated that your fiancée does not like you," Earl said, voice cold and factual, "then perhaps you now understand how she felt all this time."

 His words left Prince Dio utterly speechless.
 Heavy silence.

-「CAPITAL TOWN—ADVENTURERS' GUILD」
+「CAPITAL TOWN — ADVENTURERS' GUILD」

 While the three men speculated, entirely wrong, G6 and Edmund were already at the Adventurers' Guild.

 Same method.
-G6, concealed.
+G6 concealed herself.
 Horses reunited beyond the gate.
-Now, inside the bustling hall.

 G6 leaned against the wall beside the task board, arms crossed.
 Impatience radiated from behind her dark sunglasses.
 Edmund scanned the postings.